(A Wild Sorceress Short Story)

 You can keep track of all Leslie’s books on his author page at Writers Exchange E-Publishing:

-Also by this author, and set in the same “universe” (All available from Amazon, B&N, etc in ebook with print available by the end of June 2017!):
+Also by this author, and set in the same “universe” (All available from Amazon, B&N, etc):